glaldaz/RealTimeBusTracker/README.md

 ## Description
 A web app that pulls in the real time location of busses that run a rout in Boston from MIT to Harvard.
 The location of the busses is displayed on a map and updated every 15 seconds.

+### Things I Learned In This Project:
+- Working with an API

 ## How To Run
 Create an account with https://www.mapbox.com/ to obtain an access token key.
 Insert the Mapbox access token in the busTracker.js file as show bellow: